cncf/kubernetes-community-days/planning/marketing-promotion.md

 Social Media

-* Set up an event-specific LinkedIn and Twitter account such as @KCD(city name or initials)
+* Set up an event-specific LinkedIn and Twitter/X account such as @KCD(city name or initials)
-* Tag @kubernetesdays in your tweets
+* Tags #KubernetesCommunity and #CloudNativeCommunity in your posts
-* Send tweets to the KCD-organizers slack channel to be retweeted
-* Create your own event hashtag with "KCD" and your city name or inititials and the year
+* Additionally Create your own event hashtag with "KCD" and your city name or inititials and the year
-* Following the initial, pinned post, one organic post per day should be shared to alert followers of the change + resources for Kubernetes Community Day events
+* Following the initial, pinned post, one organic post per day should be shared by you to alert followers of the change + resources for Kubernetes Community Day events
 * Start following any/all dedicated KCD social accounts
-* Use [#socialmedia](https://cloud-native.slack.com/archives/C12MRQ97A) channel in the CNCF Slack Workspace and tag @KatieMeinders + @JessieAdams-Shore to post your social media posts and ask Katie and Jessie to amplify from the main CNCF channels.
+* Use [#socialmedia](https://cloud-native.slack.com/archives/C12MRQ97A) channel in the CNCF Slack Workspace to post your social media posts and ask CNCF to amplify.
 NOTE: CNCF will only help promote social posts that are vendor-nuetral
+* CNCF has a KCD-dedicated channel for LinkedIn and X, this does not have a limit for amplification.
+HOWEVER, CNCF's main channels are limited to one organic post per KCD, so we reccomend this being 1 month before your event, or after your agenda has launched.

 Twitter Posting Style, Images, and Official Hashtag